mdmartinez/mdmartinez.com/content/pages/about.md

 title: About
 ---

-I’m a data practitioner with six years of hands-on experience in a variety of environments.
+I’m a software engineer with six years of hands-on experience in a variety of environments.

 Professionally I’ve worn several hats, including data engineer, data warehouse architect, and data analyst.